Bg-Ch-git/BMML/README.md

 # Bayesian Methods in Machine Learning

-Here there are all homeworks from BMML course of YSDA.
+Here there are all practical homeworks from BMML course of YSDA.